 We'll take the evidence: Digital Coaching can be effective and sustainable!

-Test users wanted: evoach leads the way into the future of coaching with a first ever study on the effectiveness of digital coaching. ---> Participate now!
+Test users wanted: evoach leads the way into the future of coaching with a first ever study on the effectiveness of digital coaching. ---> The study is now closed and we are evaluating the results - stay tuned!

 The coaching industry has been in transformation for years, the current crisis acts as an accelerator of a large-scale digital disruption.
 Five months into the Corona time, many things suddenly seem possible in business coaching that nobody would have wanted to think before: